elGuille-info/gsCrearClasesTablas/gsCrearClases_CS/Readme.md

 Ahora utiliza Microsoft.Data.SqlClient 5.0.1 en lugar de System.Data.SqlClient Versión 4.8.3.
 La razón es (según dicen):
 >System.Data.SqlClient is in servicing mode and is not updating on regular basis, but for addressing security issues and important updates.
-We suggest using Microsoft.Data.SqlClient as active ADO.NET library which gets updated and implements new features.
+We suggest using Microsoft.Data.SqlClient as active ADO.NET library which gets updated and implements new features.<br>
 >[JRahnama commented on Jan 19](https://github.com/dotnet/SqlClient/issues/1479#issuecomment-1016700827)